haotieu2001/LocofyTest-TieuKimHao/README.md

 # Locofy Test Project

-A full-stack web application with a React/TypeScript frontend and Python backend.
+A full-stack web application for object detection and evaluation, featuring a React/TypeScript frontend and Python backend.

+## Project Overview

+This project provides a complete solution for:
+- Labeling UI components in images
+- Predicting UI components in images using LLM API
+- Evaluating model predictions against ground truth annotations

 ## Project Structure